visit-dav/visit/src/doc/gui_manual/WorkingWithFiles/Read_Write_Options.rst

 - Has Iblanking or not
 - Single block or multiblock

-To get VisIt to read your file, you need to give it hints.
-You do this with a text file with extension .vp3d, which describes the variant of Plot3D being used, or through the Read options that can be set when opening the file.
+To get VisIt_ to read your file, you need to give it hints.
+You do this with a text file with extension `.vp3d`, which describes the variant of Plot3D being used, or through the Read options that can be set when opening the file.

-VisIt will perform some amount of auto-detection for binary files.
-If auto-detection fails, then VisIt will fall back to settings from '.vp3d' if used, or Read options otherwise.
-If VisIt doesn't display your data as expected, some of these options may need to be tweaked.
+VisIt_ will perform some amount of auto-detection for binary files.
+If auto-detection fails, then VisIt_ will fall back to settings from '.vp3d' if used, or Read options otherwise.
+If VisIt_ doesn't display your data as expected, some of these options may need to be tweaked.
 Auto-detection will most likely fail for non-record based Fortran binary files.

-Please Note: If your single-grid data file has the 'nblocks' field, you will need to tell VisIt it is a 'MultiGrid' file.
-VisIt will then correctly read 'nblocks' and create single-grid output.
+Please Note: If your single-grid data file has the 'nblocks' field, you will need to tell VisIt_ it is a 'MultiGrid' file.
+VisIt_ will then correctly read 'nblocks' and create single-grid output.

 Example vp3d file